taraponglab/ACP_CNN_Transformer/README.md

 Source codes and dataset is available in this repository.

+This article has been published in **Computers in Biology and Medicine**

 #### Package version
 Rdkit: v.2024.9.4; Scikit-learn: v1.5.0; Tensorflow: v2.17.0; Numpy: v.1.26.4.